-Prerequisite: 04:752 or approval of Chair of the Graduate Studies Department.
+Prerequisite: 04:752 or approval of Chair of the Graduate Studies Department, Faculty of Graduate Studies.

 This course will focus on the development of advanced skills in teaching children with intellectual disabilities.
 The appropriateness of various educational approaches to providing for these children will be examined.
-The transition of children with intellectual disabilment, Faculty of Education.
+The transition of children with intellectual disabilities from home to school and community will be discussed.
+Programs for adults with intellectual disabilities will also be discussed.
+Credit cannot be held for both this course and 04:553.

-04:754 (3) EDUCATION OF CHILDREN WITH LEARNING DISABILITIES I Prerequisite: Approval of Chair of the Graduate Studies Depart-
+04:754 EDUCATION OF CHILDREN WITH LEARNING DISABILITIES I

+Prerequisite: Approval of Chair of the Graduate Studies Department, Faculty of Education.

 This course will focus on teaching children who have significant difficulties in the acquisition and use of listening, speaking, reading, writing, reasoning or mathematical skills; these difficulties not being primarily due to other disabling conditions nor to extrinsic influences.
 The focus of this course will be on the identification and teaching of children with learning disabilities.
-The development of children with learning disabilities will also be discussed.
+The development of children with learnin disabilities will also be discussed.
+Orealit as much be held for both this as une and 01.554 or 04.554